anthay/loon/README.md

 ### 0.2 An overview of the loon-cpp library

 - loon-cpp contains a Loon text reader and a Loon text writer.
 These are independent of each other.
 You can use the reader only, the writer only or both together.

 - To use the reader you add `src/loon_reader.cpp` to your build and `#include src/loon_reader.h` in your source.
 To use the writer you add `src/loon_writer.cpp` to your build and `#include src/loon_writer.h` in your source.
 These four files constitute the loon-cpp library.
 All other files in the distribution are part of the documentation or unit test suite and do not need to be included in your build.

 - To create a reader you derive a class from `loon::reader::base`.
 Your class must override the `base::loon_XXXX` virtual functions.
 You feed the Loon text to the `base::process_chunk` function.
 The `loon::reader::base` class will invoke the appropriate `loon_XXXX` virtual function for each token it reads from the text.
 Your functions must use these events in a manor appropriate to your application.

 - `loon::reader::base` is a streaming parser that turns Loon source text into a series of tokens and forwards those tokens to higher-level user code as soon as they are encountered.
 This means the reader is small and fast.
 Also, it can process arbitrarily large source text as it does not attempt to parse the whole text into an in-memory tree representation.
-That doesn't stop you building a parser on top of `loon::reader::base` that *does* build an in-memory tree from the Loon tokens, but you are not forced to do this.
+That doesn't stop you building a parser on top of `loon::reader::base` that *does* build in-memory tree from the Loon tokens, but you are not forced to do this.
 And this is also the disadvantage of the streaming parser: you will need to code a parser on top of `loon::reader::base` appropriate to your specific application.

 - To create a Loon text writer you derive a class from `loon::writer::base`.
   Your class must override the `base::write` virtual function.
-You invoke the `base::loon_XXXX` functions to serialise your data in a manor appropriate to your application.
-The `loon::writer::base` class will invoke your write virtual function to record the Loon text as it produces it.
+You invoke the `base::loon_XXXX` functions to serialise your data in a manor appropriateto your application. `loon::writer::base` class will invoke your write virtual function to record the Loon text as it produces it.
 You can buffer this text or write it to a file as required.

 - All text produced and consumed by both `loon::reader::base` and `loon::writer::base` are assumed to be UTF-8 encoded. loon-cpp components do no UTF-8 validation.
 If you feed UTF-8 text to `loon::reader::base` and `loon::writer::base` you will get UTF-8 output.
 If you feed them invalid UTF-8 what you get back is undefined.

 - The `loon::reader::base` handles syntax errors in the Loon source text by throwing a `loon::reader::exception`.
 The exception contains some context information about the nature and location of the syntax error.
 If the `loon::reader` throws an exception its internal state is undefined.
 The only two safe uses of the reader object are to destroy it or to call `loon::reader::base::reset`.
 The latter action returns the reader to its initial state, ready to process Loon text from the beginning.

 - The `loon::writer::base` throws no Loon-specific exceptions.
 (It may throw standard library exceptions such as `std::bad_alloc`.)
 If you do not correctly invoke the `loon::writer::base::loon_XXXX` functions to serialise your data the Loon text produced will not be well formed or will not accurately reflect the data you wish to serialise.

 ## 1. BUILDING

 The loon-cpp library has no separate library build process.
 Just compile the reader and/or writer files into your project as described above.

 ##2.
 TESTING

 The loon-cpp library is distributed with a set of unit tests in the file `test/test.cpp`.
 The tutorials are also in this file.
 Compile this file and run it like this

 ### OSX / clang++
 ~~~bash